infinum/wordpress-handbook/Project management/SEO preparation.md

 #### Developer notes

-Developers should make sure that the correct permalink structure is set (Settings / Permalink Settings - post name), and that all the settings are correctly set up for the Yoast plugin (organization images, social details, Google verification code, etc.).
+Developers should make sure that a correct permalink structure is set (Settings / Permalink Settings - post name), and that all Yoast settings are correctly set up (organization images, social details, Google verification code, etc.).

 By default, WordPress will generate a `robots.txt` file that will instruct the crawlers which pages should be crawled.
 You should add the `sitemap.xml` file to the `robots.txt` list as well.
 You can do that using the following snippet